-Starbucks Corporation (Starbucks Coffee Company) successfully grows through management effectiveness in addressing the impacts of the five forces in the global coffee industry and coffeehouse industry environments.
-The company deals with external factors, such as the ones outlined in this Five Forces analysis of the business.
-Michael E. Porter’s Five Forces analysis model evaluates the industry environment through relevant external factors that define the competitive landscape.
-The analysis model provides information for strategic management to address the five forces, namely, competitive rivalry, the bargaining power of customers or buyers, the bargaining power of suppliers, the threat of substitution, and the threat of new entrants.
-In this external analysis case, Starbucks operates in a business environment that involves strong competition with other coffeehouse companies, as well as food and beverage businesses like Dunkin’ Donuts, McDonald’s, Wendy’s, Burger King, and Subway.
-The SWOT analysis of Starbucks Corporation shows sufficient strengths to counter the force of such competitors, although the company needs continuous improvement to maintain its competencies and its industry and market position despite the negative effects of competitive dynamics.
+Starbucks Corporation (also known as Starbucks Coffee Company) successfully grows through management effectiveness in addressing the impacts of the five forces (Porter’s model) in the global coffee and coffeehouse industry environments.
+Through Michael E. Porter’s Five Forces analysis model, Starbucks’s industry environment is evaluated based on external factors that define the competitive landscape.
+This external analysis model provides information for the coffee company’s strategic management to address the five forces, namely, competitive rivalry, the bargaining power of customers or buyers, the bargaining power of suppliers, the threat of substitution, and the threat of new entrants.
+Starbucks operates in a business environment that involves strong competition.
+Competitors include food service businesses like Dunkin’, McDonald’s, Wendy’s, Burger King, and Subway.
+The SWOT analysis of Starbucks Corporation shows strengths for countering the competitive forces described in this Five Forces analysis.
+However, the company needs continuous improvement to maintain its competencies and its industry and market position despite the negative effects of competitive dynamics.

-In the strategic management of Starbucks Coffee Company, it is crucial to account for the effects of external factors on the multinational business.
-This Porter’s Five Forces analysis of the coffeehouse chain highlights some of the most notable factors that the company’s strategies must consider.
-These strategies are focused on ensuring competitive advantage while fulfilling Starbucks’s corporate mission and vision statements.
+This Porter’s Five Forces analysis of the coffeehouse chain highlights some of the most notable external factors that the company’s strategies must consider.
+These strategies focus on competitive advantage while fulfilling Starbucks’s corporate mission statement and corporate vision statement.

-Summary.
-The strong force of competition is the combined effect of the external factors identified in this Five Forces analysis.
-In this regard, the most significant forces for Starbucks Coffee Company’s strategic consideration are competitive rivalry, the bargaining power of customers, and the threat of substitutes.
-Still, the other forces also influence the company’s business performance, but to a lesser degree.
-In summary, the following are the intensities of the Five Forces in Starbucks Corporation’s industry environment:
+The strong force of competition is the combined effect of the external factors identified in this Five Forces analysis of the coffeehouse industry environment.
+The most significant forces for Starbucks’s strategic consideration are competitive rivalry, the bargaining power of customers, and the threat of substitutes.
+The other forces also influence the coffee company’s business performance, but to a lesser degree.
+In summary, the following are the intensities of the Five Forces impacting Starbucks Coffee Company:

 - Competitive rivalry or competition – Strong Force